luoyuweidu/A.Custom.Search.Engine.for.Data.Science.Job.Seekers/README.md

 ![alt text](https://github.com/luoyuweidu/App/blob/master/Picture/Screen%20Shot%202017-03-31%20at%2022.08.28.png "Logo Title Text 1")

-3. After you submit, the app would take a while(1-3 mins) to fetch all the jobs back for you
+3. After you submit, the app would take a while(15-20 seconds) to fetch all the jobs back for you
 ![alt text](https://github.com/luoyuweidu/App/blob/master/Picture/Screen%20Shot%202017-03-31%20at%2022.09.14.png "Logo Title Text 1")

 ## Explanation for files